Information for Visitors

 Boathouse Visitor Centre & Tourist Info

-The Boathouse Visitor Centre has now reopened for the 2024 season.
+The Boathouse Visitor Centre has now closed for the winter and will reopen in spring 2025, date TBC.

 The island visitor centre and museum, the Boathouse, situated a short walk from the harbour in Church Bay, contains a wealth of artefacts, photographs and information about Rathlin's history and life on the island.
 Souvenirs and island-related books for sale.
 The island resident staff are on hand to answer your questions and to help make your visit as enjoyable as possible.